 Ammonia is a promising platform molecule for the future renewable energy infrastructure owing to its high energy density (when liquefied) and carbon-free nature.
-This Research News article highlights recent advances in electrochemical ammonia synthesis and ammonia fuel cells.
-Full article can be found in Advanced Materials.
+A Research News article was published in Advanced Materials to highlight recent advances in electrochemical ammonia synthesis and ammonia fuel cells.

 Two new group members: Sean Overa and Haeun Shin

 We are happy to announce that Sean Overa and Haeun Shin will join us in January 2019.
 Sean and Haeun, welcome to the Jiao group!

 Carbon dioxide electrolysis using a nanoporous Cu catalyst

 A nanoporous copper catalyst for CO2 reduction is synthesized and integrated into a microfluidic CO2 flow cell electrolyzer with well-engineered electrode–electrolyte interface.
 The CO2 electrolyzer exhibits a current density over 650 mA/cm^2 with a C2+ product selectivity of ~62% at a mild overpotential, which represents one of the highest performances that have been achieved to date.